jcksber/CMU_15-213_caching-web-proxy/README.md

   }
 }
 ```
-`connect_req`: check for errors in the client request, parse the request, open a connection with the server, and finally, forward the request to the server.

 #### `forward_req(int server, int client, rio_t *requio, char *host, char *path)`
+This is definitely the beef of the proxy as it does some seriously risky string manipulation that happens to get really messy with memory.
+Regardless, it's a beautiful solution :)
+`void forward_req(int server, int client, rio_t *requio,
+                 char *host, char *path)`: forward the client's request to the server; use file descriptor server & read client headers from &requio.
 ```C
 void forward_req(int server, int client, rio_t *requio,
                  char *host, char *path)